What We Do

 Daily Routine

-The school opens at 8:50 a.m. where students are provided with the opportunity to have a cooked breakfast and can play pool or cards.
+The school opens at 8:50 a.m. where students are provided with the opportunity to have a cooked breakfast and can play pool, cards, or PlayStation.
 They can relax in an informal and caring atmosphere.
-Formal classwork begins at 10:00 a.m. when the students attend class with a pupil teacher ratio of 8:1 .
+Formal classwork begins at 10:00 a.m. when the students attend class with a student to teacher ratio of 8:1 .

-Classwork amounts to approximately two and a half hours each day.
-The students are then provided with cooked dinner and activities begin in the afternoon.
-Activities are earned on the basis of classwork, behaviour and attendance.
-Activities include: Swimming, Football, Gardening and Reward trips.
+Classwork amounts to approximately2.5-3 hours of the day.
+The students are provided with cooked dinner, with activities each afternoon.
+Activities are earned on the basis of classwork, behaviour, and attendance.
+Activities include: Swimming, Rec Area, Football, Darts, Guitar, Art, Pickleball, Class Games, Gardening, and trips out.
 The school closes at 2:30 p.m.

-A code of conduct is in operation with a monetary merit system linked with appraisal and sanctions for work, behaviour and attendance.
-There are also on a monthly basis, reward trips with the purpose of behaviour re-enforcement and/ or modification.
+A code of conduct is in operation with a monetary merit system linked with appraisal and sanctions for work, behaviour, and attendance.
+Reward trips are given on a monthly basis, with the purpose of behaviour re-enforcement and/or modification.

-Regular and daily attendance round ups are made by the Family Therapist in order to promote regular attendance and good communication between school and home on the matter.
+Regular and daily attendance round ups are made by the school’s Family Therapist in order to promote regular attendance and good communication between school and home.
 This is done with the school minibus.

 Behaviour Modification and Attendance Strategies